ltodorov/primes/README.md

 # primes
-Utility functions for prime numbers
+Utility functions for working with prime number

 ## Scripts